The Park City Education Foundation unequivocally stands with the Black community, and all People of Color.

 Without educational equity, there cannot be racial equity.

 But together we can do more, lift more, build more.
-Right here in Park City, PCEF’s drive to create educational equity and close the achievement gap begins with funding Preschool, continues with the Afterschool program, and lasts all the way through college, with our Bright Futures program.
+Right here in Park City, PCEF’s drive to create educational equity begins with funding Preschool, continues with the Afterschool program, and lasts all the way through college, with our Bright Futures program.

-Since our inception in 1986, we have funded Classroom Grants to support educator ideas to better engage and teach EVERY child, including dozens to help close the achievement gap.
+Since our inception in 1986, we have funded Classroom Grants to support educator ideas to better engage and teach EVERY child.

 And this year, we have also provided direct basic needs assistance to our most vulnerable families in crisis, giving cash and gift cards to families for things like food, diapers, basic hygiene products, cleaning supplies, and more.